csho24/situationscheduler/readmes/PROJECT_CONTEXT.md

 ### Timezone
 - All time calculations use `Asia/Singapore` timezone via `Intl.DateTimeFormat`

+### Logging Notes
+- Smart Life (Tuya) app manual actions do NOT appear in Vercel logs (they bypass our `/api/tuya`).
+Only actions initiated via our app/site are logged.

 ### Backup Requirements
 - **CRITICAL**: Supabase data is NOT in git - database exists only in cloud